 As we mentioned above in our Stake.com baccarat guide, the rules are different for the player and banker’s hand.
 With that in mind, let’s take a look at the differences between the two hands, particularly in relation to that elusive third card.

 So there you have it, our Stake.com Baccarat Guide is almost complete and now the real fun begins and you can start playing.
 Just remember that while it is simple, you will get better the more you play.
 We therefore strongly recommend that you start with a small budget and take time to get used to the games and how it works.
+If you want some extra help, you can use our promo codes mentioned in the guide to give you that initial boost!

 As is the case with just about everything, baccarat is a game that gets easier the more that you play.
 If you found this useful, then why not check out some of our other Stake.com games guides here at Wetten.com today?